GSA/digitalgov.gov/content/posts/2018/04/2018-04-02-marketing-government-through-agency-partnerships.md

 - **SBA Hispanic Entrepreneurs Google Hangout** - We helped the Small Business Administration [host and moderate a Google Hangout](https://www.youtube.com/watch?v=SRYwxqE6Omg&w=600) to educate young entrepreneurs in Spanish.
 The 30-minute event attracted 200 viewers and received more than 200 questions, generating media coverage and 1,900 page views for SBA's online course.

 - **[FTC National Consumer Protection Week and More](https://www.facebook.com/USAgov/videos/10154721182428580/)**: In March 2017, USAGov partnered with the Federal Trade Commission on a six-month bilingual public education campaign.
 We created a joint editorial content calendar, which mapped out a timeline for digital media strategies.
 As part of the strategy, we co-hosted multiple video broadcasts, including a Facebook Live event for National Consumer Protection Week that reached 24,000 people.

+{{< img src="usagov-marketing" caption="A screenshot of the homepage for the USAGov digital toolkit." alt="A screenshot of the homepage for the USAGov digital toolkit.
+It has the words, "Ready to Work with You" with two buttons below it; one that says, Get Started, and another that says, View Branding Toolkit." >}}

 If you’re interested in learning more about our team or want to know how to become a partner, explore our [Partnership Toolkit](http://www.usa.gov/partnerships).
 You can also sign up to attend [our live event hosted by DigitalGov University on Tuesday, April 3 at 2 PM, ET](https://www.digitalgov.gov/event/2018/04/03/marketingasaservice-an-introduction-usagovs-partnership-toolkit/).
 We will be demoing the toolkit and explaining in more detail how we approach marketing and outreach in the government.